Brain Tumor - Primary - Adults

 - Primary germ cell tumors of the brain

+A doctor can often identify signs and symptoms that are specific to the tumor location.
 Some tumors may not cause symptoms until they are very large.
-Then they can quickly damage a person's health.
+Then they can lead to a rapid decline in the person's health.
 Other tumors have symptoms that develop slowly.

-The symptoms depend on the tumor's size, location, how far it has spread, and whether there is swelling.
+The specific symptoms depend on the tumor's size, location, how far it has spread, and related swelling.
 The most common symptoms are:

 - Seizures (especially in older adults)